Linear Model and Extensions: Data and statistical models

-\item $Y$ binary or indicator of two classes, and $X$ multivariate of mixed types.
-For example, in the \ri{R} package \ri{wooldridge}, the dataset \ri{mroz} contains an outcome of interest being the binary indicator for whether a woman was in the labor force in 1975, and some useful covariates are
+\item $Y$ is binary or indicator of two classes, and $X$ is multivariate of mixed types.
+For example, in the \ri{R} package \ri{wooldridge}, the dataset \ri{mroz} contains an outcome of interest being the binary indicator for whether a woman was in the labor force in the year 1975, and some useful covariates are in the table below: